-All municipalities in an FMA work together to develop an alternate allocation formula and submit their proposal to Commerce.
+All municipalities in an FMA work together to develop an alternate allocation formula and submit their proposal to the Department of Commerce.

 Municipalities are encouraged to consult with Commerce during this effort regarding the acceptability of alternative methods.

 No later than February 1